 Fortunately, an experienced Omaha criminal lawyer could help you protect your rights in court.
-Whether you are looking to come to a fair plea deal to end your case quickly or you want to fight the charges at trial, a dedicated defense attorney could help you achieve the best outcome possible for you.
+Whether you are looking to negotiate a plea deal or fight the charges at trial, a dedicated defense attorney could help you achieve the best outcome possible.

 The Role of a Criminal Defense Attorney

-A criminal defense attorney in Omaha works to protect the rights of defendants from the day they are hired.
+A criminal defense attorney can work to protect the rights of defendants from the day they are hired.
 This includes not just making appearances on their behalf in court, but also working to preserve their constitutional rights while in police custody.

 Most people see criminal defense attorneys in action during trials, but the work on a case begins months prior.
-As soon as an attorney is hired to work on a case, they may visit a client who is still in police custody.
-This is done to both inform that client of their rights as well as to prevent any harmful questioning conducted by police.
+As soon as an attorney is hired to work on a case, they can begin building an effective defense strategy.
+In fact, many attorneys visit clients who are still in police custody to both inform that client of their rights and prevent any harmful questioning conducted by police.

 The preliminary hearings in a criminal case can have an immense impact on a defendant’s pre-trial lifestyle and the progress of the case.
 The first hearing, known as an arraignment, typically determines important questions for a defendant’s future, including the amount of bail in their case and any pre-trial release conditions.
-An Omaha criminal attorney could help protect your rights during every stage of the process.
+A local criminal attorney could help protect your rights during every stage of the process.